MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/year-end-closing-procedures-for-payroll.md

 #### Verify that you have installed the latest 2020 payroll tax update

 Download the latest tax table update and installation instructions for 2020 to ensure your FICA Wage Limit is correct.
-To access the U.S. Payroll Tax Update pages, select the **US Taxes** link for your version within the [Microsoft Dynamics GP Directory](https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource) page.

 > [!NOTE]
 > To check your tax table update date, select **Microsoft Dynamics GP**, point to **Tools**, point to **Setup**, point to **System**, and select **Payroll Tax**.
 The Last Tax Update should be 12/20/2019 (Round 1 for 2020) or later.